 This component addresses what other new possibilities the future may hold for you – Where do you see yourself going from here?

 Some questions you can ask yourself to bring about ideas might be:

-➍ Call to Action
+STEP 4: Call to Action

-It may come as a surprise to you but most people secretly want to be led.
+It may come as a surprise to you, but most people secretly want to be led.
 They want to be told what they should do next.
 They also have a distinct desire to fit in – following suit with the status quo.
-A proper call to action can accomplish these objectives and more, and become a very powerful weapon for you.
+A good call to action can accomplish these objectives and become a mighty weapon for you.

 Some possible calls to action might be:

 Here’s a small image you can save (or share) to remind you how to craft that perfect testimonial.